OOP-778/shelftor/readme.md

 This library gives you in memory database that you can use as a cache layer between db -> application
 It can be also used in other scenarios where you need to store data by indexes and retrieve it by them.

+This is a complete recode of previously forked [memory-store](https://github.com/OOP-778/memory-store)

 ## Usage
 ### Queries
 Shelftor comes with a very powerful querying system, it gives you the flexibility to adapt to any database.
 And can be used a query